 Mulled Wine Cranberry Sauce

 Growing up, only the canned variety graced our turkey dinners.
 My father wanted both the jellied and the regular cranberry sauce.
 I couldn’t understand what the big deal was — I didn’t like the looks of the jellied variety and the regular sauce didn’t taste as good as I thought it should.
 Then I had homemade cranberry sauce and I “got it.”
-Since that time I’ve experimented a lot, including adding raspberries, which was tasty.
+Since that time I’ve experimented a lot, including adding raspberries one year.

 Last year, however, chef David Lebovitz mentioned mulled wine cranberry sauce.
 I was intrigued by the concept.
 So this recipe is a spinoff on his.
 Instead of a dry red wine, I used Ruby Port, cut the sugar, switched out orange zest for lemon, and upped the ante slightly on spices and, of course, added vanilla.
-The addition of vanilla makes sense as it cuts the acidity of the cranberries, softening the tangy bite and enhancing the fruity flavors of this winter favorite.
-I cut the sugar and added an extra tablespoon of maple syrup. taste it once it starts to cook.
+The addition of vanilla makes sense as it cuts some of the acidity of the cranberries, softening the tangy bite and enhancing the fruity flavors of this winter favorite.
+Taste the sauce once it starts to cook.
 If it’s too tart for your taste, add another 1/4 cup of sugar.

 Here’s my spin.
 If it appeals to you, I know you’ll like it, but feel free to change it to suit your palate.
 David also suggested to serve some of the sauce with brie and good bread.
 He’s absolutely correct; it’s delicious!Print